-As a nontraditional student, you can speak to your experience working for employers, overcoming challenges to find success in the workplace, and grappling with the various demands of adult life.
+As a nontraditional student, you can speak to your experience working for employers, overcoming challenges to find success in the workplace, and grappling with the various demands of life at an older age.
 You have simply lived longer and experienced more things, giving you unique perspectives on the concepts you explore in class.

 3. You May Be More Focused and Motivated

-Many people in college work hard, but older college students often have a greater appreciation of the importance of higher education and the value it holds.
-Older students attending college for the first time have likely seen how difficult it can be to move up in a career without a postsecondary education.
+Many people in college work hard, but older college students may have a greater appreciation of the importance of higher education and the value it holds.
+Older students attending college for the first time have likely seen how difficult it can be to advance in a career without a postsecondary education.

-This can make mature students more motivated and focused on their goal of receiving a degree.
+This can make older students more motivated and focused on their goal of receiving a degree.
 It can also help them avoid many of the distractions that push other college students off track.

 4. You Have Clear Goals

 Many younger students enter school without clearly defined goals.
 It often takes them a year or two to choose their major and even longer to determine a career path.
-As a mature student, you likely have a defined objective in mind as you begin or restart your college journey.
+As an older student, you likely have a defined objective in mind as you begin or restart your college journey.